bragg13/progetto-lfc/README.md

 - ### Default
     - the first line contains two integers representing the initial and the final state IDs
     - the second line contains the list of states i.e. a list of integers, each one being a state ID
-    - from sixth line forward are listed transitions, unordered [2]; each line has three integers, representing the source state, the destination state and the transition value
+    - from sixth line forward are listed transitions; each line has three integers, representing the source state, the destination state and the transition value

 - ### Human-readable
     - the first and last line are just decoration lines